 Strategies for improvement:

-Resolution Metrics for Customer Service
+Key Resolution Metrics and Measurements for Customer Service Efficiency

 The ability to swiftly and effectively resolve customer issues is a critical component of efficient customer service.
 Let’s explore the customer service metrics to measure and the strategies for improving them.

-1. First-Contact Resolution Rate
+9. First-Contact Resolution Rate

 The first-contact resolution rate in customer service gauges the percentage of customer issues resolved in the initial interaction with no additional follow-ups.
 This customer service performance metric reflects the efficiency and effectiveness of a support team in providing immediate solutions.